makersacademy/bowling-challenge/README.md

 If the frame is not classified as a strike or a spare, the `calculator.normalScore()` function is called and the sum of the two elements in the frame is returned.

 Finally, the `calculate.classify()` function processes the last nested frame array within the frames nested separately to the loop, using the `.normalScore()` function.
 This is because if the player rolls a strike or a spare in the last frame there will be no following frame to provide the bonus values.
 Instead the frame will have 3 rolls instead of 2.
 For this reason the `.normalScore()` function uses an `array.reduce()` function instead of adding the elements of the array together.
 This means the function works for 2-element and 3-element arrays.

+## Technology used

+This program was built using JavaScript, Jasmine test frame, jQuery, HTML and CSS.